-Nancy Gallagher, director of the Center for International and Security Studies (CISSM), and Charles Thomas Harry, research scholar at CISSM, have been nominated for an Invention of the Year award at Innovate Maryland, a UMD celebration of innovation and partnerships being held on April 12, 2017.
+Nancy Gallagher, director of the Center for International and Security Studies (CISSM), and Charles Thomas Harry, research scholar at CISSM, have won an Invention of the Year award at Innovate Maryland, a UMD celebration of innovation and partnerships held on April 12, 2017.

 Every year, the University of Maryland honors inventions that have the potential to make an impact on science, society and the free market.
-Nine inventions have been nominated across three categories: Physical Sciences, Life Sciences and Information Sciences.
-One invention will be chosen to win the Invention of the Year Award from each category.
-Gallagher and Harry’s index and framework was nominated in the Information Sciences category.
+Nine inventions were nominated across three categories: Physical Sciences, Life Sciences and Information Sciences.
+One invention was chosen to win the Invention of the Year Award from each category.
+Gallagher and Harry’s index and framework won in the Information Sciences category.